oxfordcontrol/GeneralQP.jl/README.md

 Similarly, [`UpdatableHessianLDL`](https://github.com/oxfordcontrol/GeneralQP.jl/blob/master/src/linear_algebra.jl) provides an updatable LDLt factorization F for the projection of the hessian `P` on the range of the working constraints.

-The `struct` `UpdatableHessianLDL` is based on `UpdatableQR` and implements functionality for artificial constraints ([QPOPT 1.0 Manual, Section 3.2](https://web.stanford.edu/group/SOL/guides/qpopt.pdf)).
+`UpdatableHessianLDL` is based on `UpdatableQR` and implements functionality for artificial constraints ([QPOPT 1.0 Manual, Section 3.2](https://web.stanford.edu/group/SOL/guides/qpopt.pdf)).

 ### Obtaining a initial feasible point